alberto-moreno-sa/linio-standards/standards/commit.md

 interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## Commit Contents
 A commit SHOULD be a specific set of related changes.
-Commits MUST be able to be reverted without causing other problems.
+Commits MUST be able to be reverted without causing side effects.

 ## Messages
 The first line of a commit message, also known as the "subject", MUST be a single complete sentence.
 The sentence